Tennis: Kermode to step down as ATP president at end of year

 Kermode’s contract was scheduled to expire at the end of the season and some players, including 17-times Grand Slam champion Rafa Nadal, believed the 54-year-old Briton should have continued in the job.

-Some members of the Player Council, however, including its President and world number one Novak Djokovic, had said they wanted to see a change.
+Some members of the ATP Player Council, however, including its President and world number one Novak Djokovic, had said they wanted to see a change.

-The Council met privately for over six hours on Tuesday at the BNP Paribas Open in Indian Wells to discuss Kermode’s future.
+The Council met privately for over six hours on Tuesday at the BNP Paribas Open in Indian Wells to discuss Kermode’s future and players’ representatives on the ATP Board failed to endorse Kermode at a meeting on Thursday, according to media reports.

 “It’s been a privilege to serve as ATP executive chairman and president since 2014 and I’m very proud of what we have achieved during this time,” Kermode said in the statement.